FrancaTM/react-crud-sample/README.md

 # React.js sample CRUD web app w/ Axios, React Router & Bootstrap

-A simple CRUD web app that uses React.js, Axios, React Router and Bootstrap
+A simple CRUD web app that uses React.js, Axios, React Router and Bootstrap.

 This project is based on: